mission-focused/mk8s/README.md

   - On signal from primary server ready - initiate all server nodes k8s processes to join
   - On signal from server nodes healthy - initiate all agent nodes

-## Initial Build Phases

-Phase 1: manifest mockup - Done
-Phase 2: Pick a single distro and build a download command - Done Phase 3: Write functionality to copy artifacts to target Phase 4: Write functionality to bootstrap nodes
-Phase 5: Write functionality to install Kubernetes and check for health

 ## Potential Capabilities
 - Automated Artifact download